HAWAII PADDLE TRIP

 As an overview, you will require:

-How do I get my paddle to Hawaii?
+How do I get my paddle to America?

 What ski should I use?